JNYH/Oracle_Project_Management_Cloud/README.md

 - Manage Projects for Work Planning
 - Manage project peformance by using predefined dashboards and infolets

 The assessment comprises 20 questions, with multiple choices and true/false selections.
 Aim to score 80% or higher to pass.

+However, I have 4 questions that I am unsure of the answers (refer to PDF file above).
+I hope the community can help to find the correct answers, and let me know by creating a Pull Request.
+Cheers!